lastdev/Addons/Overachiever/readme.txt

 ==========

 The change log lists changes of particular note to users, not every change made.

+v1.0.9
+- Updated TOC for WoW patch 8.3.
+- Fix missing tooltip textures for achievement reminders and missing checkmark texture for completed achievements in various places (recent reminders, series list, meta requirements).
+- Add options to show reminder text for kill-criteria achievements and the "Azeroth at War..." (mission table) achievements when the achievement is complete.
+- Suggestions Tab:
+-- Added suggestions for Chamber of Heart.
+-- Added suggestions related to Black Empire Assaults on Uldum and Vale of Eternal Blossoms.
+-- Added suggestion for Mardivas's Laboratory.
+-- Fix Mechagon Island suggestions not appearing.
+(Now listed under "Mechagon.")
+-- Added "The Fourth War" to War Campaign Ships suggestions.
+-- Added "Scrappy's Best Friend" to Mechagon Island suggestions.
+-- Added suggestions for the Battle for Darkshore warfront.
+-- Added suggestions for the Battle for Stromgarde heroic warfront.
+-- Added suggestion for revamped Deepwind Gorge battleground.
+- Fix other variables leaking into global scope.

+v1.0.8
+- Updated TOC for WoW patch 8.2.5.
+- Remove possible unneeded/misleading error messages and fix variables leaking into global scope.

+v1.0.7
+- Corrected references to Blizzard sound files.
+- Reminder sound selection dropdown:
+-- Now divides sounds from other addons into alphabetical groups to better handle large numbers of sounds.
+-- Added a few more Blizzard sounds.

+v1.0.6
+- Updated TOC for WoW patch 8.2.
+- Suggestions Tab: New suggestions added for the zones Mechagon Island and Nazjatar, the dungeon Operation: Mechagon, and the raid The Eternal Palace.
+- "Shake Your Bunny-Maker": Updated tooltip check to match its new requirements.

 v1.0.5
 - Updated for WoW patch 8.1.